 Low calorie sweeteners are sweet-tasting ingredients that contain virtually no calories and can be used to replace sugar in foods and drinks.
 All low calorie sweeteners have a much higher sweetening power than sugar, which means that only small amounts are needed to provide the same taste intensity.
 Low calorie sweeteners thereby provide sweet taste whilst eliminating or substantially reducing the calories in a food or drink.

-They can play an important role when used in place of sugar and as part of a balanced diet and lifestyle, as they can help reduce overall caloric intake while enabling us to keep the pleasure of sweet taste in foods and drinks.
-Low calorie sweeteners, if used consistently to reduce calories, can act as an aid to weight reduction and weight maintenance.
+They can play an important role when used in place of sugar and as part of a varied and balanced diet and a healthy lifestyle, as they can help reduce overall caloric intake while enabling us to keep the pleasure of sweet taste in foods and drinks.
+Low calorie sweeteners, if used consistently to reduce calories, can act as an aid to weight control.

 In terms of oral health, low calorie sweeteners are not fermentable and do not contribute to tooth decay.
-Chewing sugar-free gum substantially reduces the risk of tooth demineralisation and incidence of caries.
+EFSA further concluded in a Scientific Opinion in 2011 that low calorie sweeteners “maintain tooth mineralisation by decreasing tooth demineralisation if consumed instead of sugars”.

-Furthermore, as they have no impact on insulin and blood sugar levels, low calorie sweeteners can be a safe and useful alternative to sugar for people with diabetes whileproviding the pleasure of the sweet taste.
-Equally, as low calorie sweeteners do not provide calories, they can also have a role in weight loss and weight control for people with type II diabetes.
-EFSA further confirmed that low calorie sweeteners can even help reduce post-prandial glycaemic response.
+Furthermore, as they have no impact on insulin and blood glucose levels, low calorie sweeteners can be a safe and useful alternative to sugar for people with diabetes while providing the pleasure of sweet taste.
+Equally, as low calorie sweeteners do not provide calories, they can also have a role in helping manage calorie intake for people with type II diabetes.
+EFSA further concluded in a Scientific Opinion in 2011 that: “Consumption of foods containing low calorie sweeteners instead of sugar induces a lower blood glucose rise after their consumption compared to sugar-containing foods”.

 Please login to access the Member Area×